5 Steps Towards a Digital Water Transformation

 What Are the 5 Steps To Start a Digital Water Transformation in Utilities?

-By working with renewable operators across tens of thousands of assets, we have identified five key steps to kickstarting an operational digital transformation.
+By working with energy operators across tens of thousands of assets, we have identified five key steps to kickstarting an operational digital transformation.

 Step One: Start With a Specific Use Case

 Start by identifying the problem that you want to solve.
 Starting too broad (like “we want to derive value from our data”) can add to the feeling of data-overwhelm and does little help direct us to where to start.
 Instead, pick problems like, “we want to have more visibility into why we are losing pressure, we want to know if a pump is failing, if there is blockage in the line, an electrical problem?”

 Next, review what data you have.
 It's okay if there is minimal data – it's better to start small and work towards the goal by adding new data loggers.

 Once you review where your data is being generated from, you should review where the data is stored, how often it is collected, how much historical data you have, and how frequently it is measured.
 Chronicling this is important because it can determine the types of analytics you create, additional data you collect, or sensors that need to be upgraded.

 Now that you know what problems you are trying to solve and what data you are starting with, you can determine who is spearheading the digital transformation.
 Whoever is in charge of the digital transformation needs to have three characteristics:

 - Be willing to adopt new technologies

 Additionally, an integral aspect of a successful digital water transformation is having company-wide buy-in.
 Picking the right leaders is a significant first step to accomplishing this.